nageshchauhan/thinkofjava.io/docs/fundamentals/2_datatype/datatypes.md

 eg.

-The amount of distance travelled by light in 100days, to hold this value, `int` may not enough.
+The amount of distance traveled by light in 100 days, to hold this value, `int` may not enough.

 `long l = 126000000000;`

-The number of character present in a big file may exceed int range, hence the return type of length method is long but not int.
+The number of characters present in a big file may exceed int range, hence the return type of length method is long but not int.

 `long l = file.length();`

 **Note**: All above datatypes (byte, short, int, long) meant for representing integral values.
-If we want to represent floating point values then we should use floating point datatype.
+If we want to represent floating point values, then we should use floating point datatype.

 ### float
 If we want 5 to 6 decimal place of accuracy then we should use `float`.
 It follows single precision.